Written By

 Serious Side Effects

-Common side effects with Paragard are usually not serious.
+Common side effects with Paragard are usually mild.
 But rarely, serious problems can occur.
 These include pregnancy outside of the uterus (ectopic pregnancy), severe infections, septic abortion, perforation or embedment in the uterus and pelvic inflammatory disease.

 Paragard isn’t for everyone.
 Don’t use Paragard if you have an active infection, suspect you have cancer, have pelvic inflammatory disease or are allergic to copper or other components of the IUD.